 Machine sequence controls can be programmed on PC by the MiniLog-Comm communication software.
-The ready program can be transmitted to the controller via X5 communication interface.
+The program can be transmitted to the controller via RS- or USB communication interface.
 The program will be stored and can be locally started by the REMOTE/LOCAL switch.